In the silence of the night, when no one knows...

 the world will finally come to an end and all hell will break loose!

-“There was a trail of blood all the way down Main street.” states Gina.
+“There was a trail of blood all the way down Main street.” states Gracie.
 “One of our helpers walked up to one lady, who was sucking on a lollypop.
 He took a bite of a brain prop and let blood squirt out his mouth.
 The lady panicked an threw her sucker at him.
-At one point a Baldwin Police officer walked up to our helper and asked if he was alright.
+At one point a Baldwin Police officer walked up to our helper and asked if he was all right.
 It was a lot of fun.
 I can not believe it took us this long to enter in to the parade.”

 Spooky Hollow Experience will enter a float in the 2013 parade.
 What will they enter?
 You will have to attend to find out.